Primrose Retirement Communties wins national award

-Primrose Retirement Communities, LLC has as earned a 2020 Employee Approved award from healthcare-intelligence firm NRC Health.
-The award recognizes senior-care organizations nationwide for engaging and inspiring their employees.
+Primrose Retirement Communities, LLC has earned a 2020 Employee Approved award from healthcare intelligence firm NRC Health.
+The award recognizes senior care organizations nationwide for engaging and inspiring their employees.

 Primrose Retirement Community of Rapid City consists of 48 independent living apartments.
 Headquartered in Aberdeen, Primrose Retirement Communities, LLC provides high-quality independent living, assisted living, and memory care communities at more than 40 locations in 19 states.